Adelee2/Task-Manager-RabbitMQ/README.md

 - Create Task:
     URL: http://localhost:3001/api/tasks
     Method: POST
-    Description: Create a new task by publishing task to RabiitMQ.
+    Description: Create a new task and publishing task to RabitMQ which notifies subscribers. consumer consumes the message

 - Get Tasks: